threefoldtech/home/contribution/development_process.md

     - the team delivered the feature/bug/storry
     - stakeholders need to agree that the issue has been resolved appropriately
     - project owner can never go from Verification to done without approval from stakeholders (often represented by qa team)
-    - verification on a story is done in 2 steps :
-       - Story moved to verification once code complete
-       - Verification is done on story branch in case it hadn't been merged to the development branch and code moved to development when verification OK, regression testing is running automated with the ZeroCi and report should be green before release

 - ```Done```
     - everyone agreed (project owner and stakeholders) agreed that the issue was done ok